nimraaasif/nimraaasif.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Philosophy, University of Connecticut
+* Ph.D. in Philosophy, University of Connecticut, 2019-Present
 * M.A. in Philosophy, University of Connecticut, 2014
 * B.A. in Philosophy, Brooklyn College, CUNY, 2018